aetheric-oss/svc-cargo/docs/icd.md

 ### gRPC Server Methods ("Services")

-gRPC server methods are called "services", unfortunately name clashing with the broader concept of web services.
+gRPC server methods are called "services", an unfortunate name clash with the broader concept of web services.

 | Service | Description |
 | ---- | ---- |
 | `IsReady` | Returns a message indicating if this service is ready for requests.<br>Similar to a health check, if a server is not "ready" it could be considered dead by the client making the request.

-### gRPC Client Methods ("Requests")
+### gRPC Client Messages ("Requests")

 | Request | Description |
 | ------    | ------- |